 Lazy Acre Alpacas is a family run farm located in Bloomfield, New York.
 This rural, country farm can be found just a quick 30 minutes away from Rochester in the scenic Finger Lakes area, known for its vineyards, breweries, antique stores, and good country living.

 Lazy Acre Alpacas was started in 2000, by the owners Mark and Sharon Gilbride and their five children.
 Everyone pitches in helping with tasks from everyday farm work to technology development.
 Visitors have an opportunity to meet them either doing tours, working at our open house or just helping out.
-Set on 160 acres in the rolling hills of the Finger Lakes, our animals enjoy lush pastures, comfortable loafing sheds and a heated birthing and treatment area.
+Set on 100 acres in the rolling hills of the Finger Lakes, our animals enjoy lush pastures, and comfortable loafing sheds.
 The excellent facilities allow for healthy, happy animals.

 Owner/President of Lazy Acre Alpacas

 I am very knowledgeable in all aspects of the alpaca industry.
 I am passionate about the changes I have seen in the growth of the industry over the years.
 I always enjoy the opportunity to educate visitors about alpacas and share my alpaca experiences.
 I thoroughly enjoy meeting new people and sharing our beautiful farm with them.

 I have been married to Mark for 45 years, we have 5 grown kids, and 8 grandchildren, all who help out with the farm at various times.